danesinoo/danesinoo/README.md

 # Hi, I'm Carlo Rosso 👋
 ### Computer Science Student | Machine Learning Enthusiast | Software Developer

 Welcome to my GitHub profile!
 I'm a **Computer Science student** currently pursuing a Master's degree at the **University of Copenhagen**, specializing in **Machine Learning**.
-My passion lies in exploring new technologies, building innovative solutions, and contributing to projects that push the boundaries of artificial intelligence and techonology.
+My passion lies in exploring new technologies, building innovative solutions, and contributing to projects that push the boundaries of artificial intelligence and technology.

 ---